cyrilwanner/next-compose-plugins/CONTRIBUTING.md

 Please update and/or write new tests when contributing to this repository.

 You can run the tests locally with `npm test`.
+To watch for code changes and automatically run tests on changes, use `npm run test:watch` (babel needs to be started in watching mode too for this in a separate process with `npm run watch`).
 Please note that test will get executed against the built sources, so make sure you are either watching the files or build them once (`npm run build`) before running the tests.

 ## Coding style